mosadd1X/novelforge-ai/docs/getting-started.md

 3. Save the file

-For more information on using multiple API keys, see the [Multiple API Keys](./multiple-api-keys.html) documentation.
+For more information on using multiple API keys, see the [API Key Management](./api-key-management.html) documentation.

+### API Key Management Features

+The system includes advanced API key management capabilities:

+- **Automatic Key Rotation**: When adding new keys, existing keys are automatically rotated
+- **Rate Limit Handling**: Automatic switching between keys when rate limits are reached
+- **Key Status Monitoring**: Real-time monitoring of which keys are available or rate-limited
+- **Interactive Management**: Add, remove, and manage keys through the terminal interface

+Access these features by selecting "API Key Management" from the main menu.

 ### Output Directory

 By default, generated books are saved to the `output/` directory in the project root.
 You can customize this location by:

 1. Creating a custom output directory:

    ```bash
    mkdir -p /path/to/your/custom/output
    ```